Iniesta choosing between China and Japan

+Barcelona great Andres Iniesta confirmed he was close to making a decision over his future, with China and Japan his options.

-Iniesta, 34, will leave the LaLiga champion at the end of the season after 16 campaigns at the club.
+Iniesta, 34, will leave the LaLiga champions at the end of the season after 16 campaigns at the club.

 The Spain international was expected to head to China, only for Japan and Australia to emerge as possible destinations.

-But Iniesta confirmed he was close to making a decision, with one option "more advanced than another" and Australia seemingly no longer a possibility.
+But Iniesta confirmed on Monday he was close to making a decision, with one option "more advanced than another" and Australia seemingly no longer a possibility.

+"I must make a decision that is one of the most important that I will have taken," he told Onda Cero.

 "Next week I hope to give an answer and focus on the World Cup."